-Please note that beginning in PressureMAP Version 26 a third-party backup utility, called BackupEDGE, has been certified for use with PressureMAP.
-This application first needs to be installed onto the MAP Engine computer or selected Linux system equipment, and any desired backup devices, such as the computer's DVD-ROM, must be configured using the BackupEDGE application software.
-Separate installation instructions are provided with BackupEDGE that describe these requirements and procedures.
+Please note that beginning in PressureMAP Version 26 a third-party backup utility, called BackupEDGE, was certified for use with PressureMAP.
+This application first needs to be installed onto the MAP Engine or compatible computer, and any desired backup devices, such as the computer's DVD-ROM, must be configured using the BackupEDGE application software.

+Separate installation instructions, provided with BackupEDGE, describe these requirements and procedures.
 The System Administration Menu includes options for selecting BackupEDGE as the default backup resource, if desired, and manually performing backup and restore procedures via the BackupEDGE application.
 Instructions for these procedures are provided in Section 3 of this manual.